-Net position represents the difference between assets and liabilities.
+Net position represents the difference between (a) assets and deferred outflows of resources, and (b) liabilities and deferred inflows of resources.
 Net investment in capital assets consists of capital assets, net of accumulated depreciation, reduced by the outstanding balances of any borrowings used for the acquisition, construction or improvement of those assets.
 Net position is reported as restricted when there are limitations imposed on its use, either through enabling legislation or through external restrictions imposed by creditors, grantors or laws or regulations of other governments.